Frosty's HVAC

 Homeowner tasks:

-• [ ] Schedule fall heating tune-up for October
+• [ ] Schedule fall heating tune-up for October ← schedule this

 • [ ] Replace filter

-• [ ] Inspect outdoor unit for damage from summer storms
+• [ ] Inspect outdoor unit for damage from summer storms (hail, debris)

-October — Fall Heating Tune-Up (Critical)
+October — Fall Heating Tune-Up (Critical Month)

 What to do: Get your furnace professionally inspected before the first cold snap.
 DFW's first frost typically hits in late October or November.
+A neglected furnace failing on the first 30°F night is a worst-case scenario you can prevent for $150.

-Professional heating tune-up includes ($150 / Member: $127.50):
+Professional heating tune-up includes ($150 per system / $127.50 for Frosty Club members):

 • Burner cleaning and flame verification (should be steady blue, not yellow)